TKarthikg/ChessBoard/README.md

 📹 Video Tutorial
 Want to learn how this was made or how to customize it?

-🎥 Watch this Python Chess Tutorial on YouTube (Recommended)
+🎥 Watch this Python Chess Tutorial on YouTube (Recommended): https://www.youtube.com/watch?v=EnYui0e73Rs (Recommended)

 🤝 Contributions